What is Georgia’s Sovereign Immunity Law?

 Liability is limited in degree to that of any private business or person under the same circumstances.
 And, whether you can pierce the shield of immunity in the first place involves a very fact-specific inquiry and careful analysis of the law.

-So, if you find yourself in a situation where you suffered harm or injury at the hands of a government office and its employees, we urge you to immediately contact an experienced injury lawyer at Scholle Law to discuss your unique situation and whether you can pursue a claim or suit for your injuries and the full measure of your damages.
+So, if you find yourself in a situation where you suffered harm or injury at the hands of a government office and its employees, we urge you to immediately contact one of our experienced Georgia personal injury lawyers at Scholle Law to discuss your unique situation and whether you can pursue a claim or suit for your injuries and the full measure of your damages.